 Why are narcissists attracted to you?

-As the saying goes ”You attract what you are.” which isn’t entirely true when it comes to a narcissist you don’t attract a narcissist because you’re a narcissist.
-If you don’t exploit others and yet you attracted someone who exploits others, you attracted them because of your kind nature, if you have empathy and care for others.
+As the saying goes, “You attract what you are.” which isn’t entirely true when it comes to a narcissist.
+You don’t attract a narcissist because you’re a narcissist.
+If you don’t exploit others and yet you attracted someone who exploits others, you attracted them because of your kind nature if you have empathy and care for others.
 However, you attracted someone who lacks empathy.
 You attracted them because of your kind nature.
 We don’t always attract what we are.
 Sometimes we attract people who want to take advantage of who we are.
-Who want to benefit from who we are, and this can be down to how we look, what we own, who our friends are, whatever quality the narcissist sees within us that they want.
+Who want to benefit from who we are, who want what we have, and this can be down to how we look, what we own, who our friends are, whatever quality the narcissist sees within us that they want.
 When we first meet them, they often mirror us.
 We fall in love with that person, that person who’s reflecting who we are straight back at us.
 Yet, usually, as we don’t pay attention to our own worth, we fail to notice.
-However, when they devalue us, we see, and we then begin to focus more on our faults, our weakness and our insecurities often overlooking theirs through their many manipulative diversion tactics.
+However, when they devalue us, we see, and we then begin to focus more on our faults, our weakness and our insecurities, often overlooking theirs through their many manipulative diversion tactics.

 A somatic might want someone who looks good on their arm, or they might go for someone who they perceive not to look as good as themselves as they don’t want their partner to steal the limelight.